 Note: This functionality is not available for dynamic groups as dynamic group membership is automated and cannot be manually determined.
 For more information on device groups, see Device Groups Overview.

-A quick glance at the Resources tree provides an overview of your environment's health.
-Alert severity icons display to the left of a resource in the Resources tree to denote the highest-level active alert for that node or its children.
+A quick glance at the Resources tree provides an overview of your environment’s health.
+Alert severity icons display to the right of a resource in the Resources tree to denote the highest-level active alert for that node or its children.
 Similarly, icons display to the right of the resource to denote additional detail such as the fact that the device is dead, alerting has been disabled, or the resource has been put into SDT.

-If a resource is not in alert, then standard icons display to the left of resources to allow you to quickly identify what a particular node represents (e.g. device, cloud resource, group, dynamic group, instance, DataSource, etc.).
+Standard icons display to the left of resources to allow you to quickly identify what a particular node represents (e.g. device, cloud resource, group, dynamic group, instance, DataSource, etc.).
 As shown next, you can hover over any icon in the Resources tree for its description.

 Use the Search field at the top of the Resources tree to quickly locate a resource without having to traverse the Resources tree in order to find it.
 As shown next, a keyword search will return all matches sorted by resource category.

 You can narrow your search by specifying a category for each keyword.
 The following search categories are available:

 If you specify two or more keywords for the same category, the criteria will logically be interpreted with an OR.
 For example, g:DEV g:AWS will return device groups containing “DEV” or “AWS” in their names.